 James 2 is obviously talking about forensic justification.
 Denying this produces dead faith

-5 minutes to read Don your fighting trousers.
+Don your fighting trousers.

 14 What doth it profit, my brothers, if a man say he hath faith, but have not works? can that faith save him? … 20 But wilt thou know, O vain man, that faith apart from works is barren?
 21 Abraham our father—was he not declared righteous out of works, having brought up Isaac his son upon the altar?
 22 dost thou see that the faith was working with his works, and out of the works the faith was perfected?
 23 and the scripture was fulfilled that says, And Abraham believed God, and it was reckoned unto him for righteousness; and he was called the friend of God.
 24 Ye see, then, that out of works is man declared righteous, and not out of faith only.
-(Jas 2:14, 20–24)
+James 2:14, 20–24

 James 2 is transparently, indisputably, obviously dealing with forensic justification by faith.
+Look:

 In verse 14, the question is the kind of faith that saves.
 “Can that faith save him?”

 So how does faith save us?
-We know it is by being the instrument of forensic justification (Ro 5:1).
+We know it is by being the instrument of forensic justification (Rom 5:1).
 We are declared righteous on account of our faith—not because our faith merits anything, but because it unites us to Christ, whose merit then becomes ours as a gift.

 James is therefore presupposing sola fide, “faith alone,” and instructing us on the nature of the faith that results in being declared righteous by God.

-This is confirmed beyond doubt by his appeal to the locus classicus of forensic justification: “and Abraham believed God, and it was reckoned unto him for righteousness” (Ge 15:6).
+This is confirmed beyond doubt by his appeal to the locus classicus of forensic justification: “and Abraham believed God, and it was reckoned unto him for righteousness” (Gen 15:6).
 James says this was fulfilled when Abraham offered Isaac on the altar.

 Given the explicit connection to Genesis 15:6, it is impossible that James is referring to anything other than Abraham himself being declared righteous.
 In other words, he is using the word justified in the same way we normally do.
 This is why Young’s Literal Translation, which I am drawing on above, translates it as “declared righteous.”
 Young was tracking with the very basic logic that James uses to connect verses 21 and 23.